Cream of mushroom soup

-Cream of mushroom soup is a simple type of soup where a basic roux is thinned with cream or milk and then mushrooms and/or mushroom broth are added.
-It is well known in North America as a common type of condensed canned soup.
+Cream of mushroom soup is a simple type of soup where a basic roux is thinned with cream or milk and then mushrooms or mushroom broth are added.

+In North America, it is a common canned condensed soup.
 Cream of mushroom soup is often used as a base ingredient in casseroles and comfort foods.
 This use is similar to that of a mushroom-flavored gravy.

 History

-Soups made with cream and mushrooms are much older than the canned variety.
-Ancient Italian (Salsa colla) and French (Béchamel) cream sauces, and soups based on them have been made for many hundreds of years.
-In America, the Campbell Soup Company began producing its well-known "Cream of Mushroom Soup" in 1934.
+Soups made with cream and mushrooms have been made for many hundreds of years, based on French (béchamel) cream sauces.
+In America, the Campbell Soup Company began producing its canned Cream of Mushroom Soup in 1934.
+Home cooks had already been using canned soup as a casserole or sauce base, and Campbell's started publishing its own recipes based on it in 1941.

 Regional usage

 Canned cream of mushroom soup has been described as "America's béchamel".
 In Minnesota, the ingredient is often called "Lutheran binder," in reference to its thickening properties and its prominence in hotdish recipes, especially in Lutheran church cookbooks.